hzjahromi/iweb/README.md

 ### helper.py

-helper.py reads the raw data from dataset/raw_data/raw_data.csv and extracts the required information from the collected data. iLT and CiLT are computed based on the equations explained in [published url].
+helper.py reads the raw data from dataset/raw_data/raw_data.csv and extracts the required information from the collected data. iLT and TCiL are computed based on the equations explained in [published url].

 ## Dataset Folder

 ### raw_data

 raw_data.csv includes the raw data collected during the subjective study.
-The data records contain time stamps and extra information about users' clicks. i.e. the coordinates of the mouse click on the screen.
+The data records contain time stamps and extra information about users clicks. i.e. the coordinates of the mouse click on the screen.

 ### processed _data

-dataset.csv contains clean the data processed by helper.py.
+dataset.csv contains clean data processed by helper.py.

 ### questionnaire